2018 Utah Proposition 4

-Utah Proposition 4 was a ballot measure narrowly approved as part of the 2018 Utah elections.
+Utah Proposition 4 was a ballot measure approved as part of the 2018 Utah elections.
 The proposition created by statute an independent redistricting commission in the state, a measure to avoid gerrymandering.

 Results

 The proposal was approved narrowly, with 50.34% of the vote.
 The closeness of the result was hypothesized to be due to Republicans, the dominant party in Utah, voting against the proposition to maintain their total control over redistricting.